gbmhunter/blog/content/electronics/components/resistors/_index.md

 There is a great, free tool by Janne Ahonen called _Resistor Optimizer_ ([download it here](http://jahonen.kapsi.fi/Electronics/ResOptimizer/)) which finds optimal values for resistor dividers and optimal values for series/parallel resistor combinations to achieve the desired total resistance.
 It runs on Windows (Win32 application)[^bib-jahonen-kapsi-resistor-optimizer].

 {{% figure ref="fig-resistor-optimizer-janne-ahonen-screenshot" src="_assets/resistor-optimizer-janne-ahonen-screenshot.png" width="700px" caption="Screenshot of the Resistor Optimizer tool[^bib-jahonen-kapsi-resistor-optimizer]." %}}

+## Further Reading

+* For information on positive temperature coefficient resistors used as "fuses" in circuit protection applications, see the [PTC Type Thermistor page](/electronics/components/circuit-protection/ptc-type-thermistor).
+* For info on mechanically variable resistors, see the [Potentiometers and Rheostats page](/electronics/components/potentiometers-and-rheostats/).
+* For info on digital controlled variable resistors, see the [Digital Potentiometers (DPOTs) page](/electronics/components/digital-potentiometers-dpots/).

 ## References